algattik-mve/promptflow-demo/CI-CD.md

 ### Managed identity assignment

-Grant the following IAM role assignments to allow  the pipeline to assign the managed identity to the deployed online endpoint:
+Grant the following IAM role assignments to allow  the workflow to assign the managed identity to the deployed online endpoint:

 - Resource: the managed identity you created for the online endpoint
 - Role: [`Managed Identity Operator`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#managed-identity-operator)